eilccn/computervision/project5/README.md

 Mac OS and Visual Studio Code

 ### Instructions for running your executables.
-Open .py files in Visual Studio Code and run with
+Open .py files in Visual Studio Code and run with needed extensions (i.e. Python Intellisense)

 ### Whether received an accommodation for the project or you are using one or more time travel days.
 Time travel days